Resolved H I observations of local analogs to z ~ 1 luminous compact blue galaxies: evidence for rotation-supported disks: Discussion

-To determine whether any star-forming clumps due to gravitational instabilities in LCBGs are detectable over long timescales, we calculated the inspiral time for clumps, $\rm t_{ins} = (V_{rot}\sigma^{-1})^{2} \times t_{dyn}$, where $\rm t_{dyn} = R_{HI}/V_{rot}$ \citep[see, for example, ][]{D09, G14} using $\rm V_{rot}$ measured at $\rm R_{HI}$ and the average $\sigma$ measured within $\rm R_{HI}$ for each LCBG.
-For the LCBGs in our sample, $\rm t_{ins}$ is longer than 1 Gyr \citep[approximately the lifetime of a $\rm \sim 2.5\ M_{\sun}$, or late-B to early A-type star; ][]{H88, M89, R05} for all but two LCBGs.
+To determine whether any star-forming clumps due to gravitational instabilities in LCBGs are detectable over long timescales, we calculated the inspiral time for clumps, $\rm t_{ins} = (V_{rot}/\sigma)^{2} \times t_{dyn}$, where $\rm t_{dyn} = R_{HI}/V_{rot}$ \citep[see, for example, ][]{D09, G14} using $\rm V_{rot}$ measured at $\rm R_{HI}$ and the average $\sigma$ measured within $\rm R_{HI}$ for each LCBG.
+For the LCBGs in our sample, $ \rm t_{ins}$ is longer than 1 Gyr \citep[approximately the lifetime of a $\rm \sim 2.5\ M_{\sun}$, or late-B to early A-type star; ][]{H88, M89, R05} for all but two LCBGs.
 This implies that if clumps can form in LCBGs, they can persist for several Gyr before they finally sink to LCBGs' centers if they are not disrupted.
 When compared with less compact and less dynamically hot disk galaxies, however, the expected $\rm t_{ins}$ for LCBGs is relatively short.
-Since disk galaxies tend to have higher values of $\rm V_{rot}\sigma^{-1}$ at lower redshifts than at higher redshifts \citep{K12}, the appearances of clumpy galaxies at $\rm z \sim 1$ may evolve more rapidly than most disk galaxies with star-forming clumps in the local universe due to their lower $\rm t_{ins}$.
-Thus, since local LCBGs have relatively high values of $\rm V_{rot}\sigma^{-1}$ and compact $\rm R_{HI}$, their $\rm t_{ins}$ are likely more comparable to those of LCBGs at higher redshifts.
+Since disk galaxies tend to have higher values of $\rm V_{rot}/\sigma$ at lower redshifts than at higher redshifts \citep{K12}, the appearances of clumpy galaxies at $\rm z \sim 1$ may evolve more rapidly than most disk galaxies with star-forming clumps in the local universe due to their lower $\rm t_{ins}$.
+Thus, since local LCBGs have relatively high values of $\rm V_{rot}/\sigma$ and compact $\rm R_{HI}$, their $\rm t_{ins}$ are likely more comparable to those of LCBGs at higher redshifts.

+Though we do not have the sensitivity in our current study to measure the masses of gas clumps, nor the resolution to measure local overdensities in the LCBGs in our sample, future studies at higher resolutions may be able to identify density variations in LCBGs' disks and determine the likely course of future evolution of the galaxies' clumps.
+As both low-redshift LCBGs and their high-redshift analogs are often clumpy, further understanding of this phenomenon will be useful in predicting these galaxies' evolutionary paths.
 Future resolved observations of LCBGs will help better measure local velocity dispersions and disk inclinations, which will better constrain inspiral times for clumps in their disks.
 In addition, resolving individual clumps and measuring their properties will determine whether feedback within the clumps due to radiation pressure will disperse the clumps on shorter timescales than $\rm t_{ins}$.